rleslie1015/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+The main difference is that in adaptive there are different templates for different devices, but in responsive, there is one template for all devices.

 2. Describe what it means to be mobile first vs desktop first.

+Starting with a mobile first mindset is recommended because it means you design for smaller resolutions for phones and then tablets and then desktop and then you implement media queries using `min-width' to create breakpoints for when the resolution changes or a larger device is used.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes calculation easier.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is when you used installed software to write less code.
+It's takes getting used to and is not "easy" but it does improve your code by reducing errors and allowing shorthand.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love the @import because it really helps cut down the time spent on a project.
+I still have some trouble with nesting and getting code to work when I'm not sure where to put it in the file.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.